Sarcoptic Mange In Your Dog “Scabies”

 How Long Will Sarcoptic Mange Mites Survive Off My Dog?

 When you treat your pet for sarcoptic mange, wash all washable materials in a hot water washer cycle to kill any mites that may be present in them.
 Include the pet’s collar and tags or dip them in rubbing alcohol and let them dry.
 Things that cannot be washed or sanitized, need to sit for a week before they are used again.
 Some veterinary texts and websites say these mites can survive up to three weeks off the dog.
-But the only study I know of found that 2-3 days was the longest they survive off their host at normal room temperature.
+But the only study I know about found that 2-3 days was the longest they survive off their host at normal room temperature.
 In another, 10 minutes at 122 F (50 C) killed them all.

 You are on the Vetspace animal health website